INTERNATIONAL BLUES CHALLENGE

 - Performers may be required to be at the venue for sound check as early as 11am.

-- Must be available to travel to the IBC in Memphis (see dates above)
+- Must be available to travel to the IBC in Memphis (dates TBD but typically late January/early February)

 - Must be prepared to abide by IBC competition rules

-- Must not live in an area served by another blues society
+- Must live in the area served by CRBN

 - No performer can have been nominated for a Blues Music or WC Handy Award